JRVisuals/ld46-keepalive/README.md

 Given the opportunity I'll keep working on this on and off until the next LD in October of 2020.
 These are some things I would like to add:

-- Additional shop items: other potions, weapons, armor, etc
+- [ ] Additional shop items: other potions, weapons, armor, etc
   - Potion ideas:
     - Invisibility - enemies do not attack the hero
 - Real enemy artwork and enemy variety
   - [x] slime
   - [ ] skeleton
   - [ ] giant head
-- Refactor enemy manamgement system to make it more dynamic
+- [ ] Refactor enemy manamgement system to make it more dynamic
-- Refactor Component Type definitions to use a base type and extend as needed
+- [ ] Refactor Component Type definitions to use a base type and extend as needed
 - [x] A time survived clock
-- Title and instructions along with a ~real game loop~ lol
+- [ ] Title and instructions
-- More music and sound
+- [ ]More music and sound
   - [x] main theme
   - [x] menu theme
   - [ ] longer main theme w/ melody
   - [ ] fanfare for wave complete
-- Post effects like glows and sparks
+- [ ] Post effects like glows and sparks
-- Additional animation frames for all the things
+- [ ] Additional animation frames for all the things
 - [x] Ground block variety
   - [x] Fix up tiling
 - [ ] Background parallax layer variety